For those not following the earlier thread, here are the links, both at Pharyngula:

 It's an interesting discussion, and I think good points are made on both sides.

-I'm interested in scrutinising the truth claims of religion primarily because I think these particular truth claims are important to me.
+I'm interested in scrutinising the truth claims of religion primarily because these particular truth claims are important to me.
 If some religion or other can give me the sorts of things that religions typically claim to - eternal bliss, or whatever - it's worth checking how much credibility these claims really have.
 All the more so if they are likely to be false and buying into them can be a good way of ruining your one and only life.
 Furthermore, devoting some time to these questions is a service to others.

 Stepping back somewhat, yes, I'm interested in truth.
 But that alone would not have motivated me to be a forthright public critic of religion.
 What actually motivated me to become such a thing also motivates me to make distinctions, set priorities, wonder whether I'm making and setting the right ones, want to talk to others about it, and so on.

 Stepping back even further, truths about the world are, by and large, very useful to us in achieving our goals, whatever they are.
 On this, I'm with PZ.
-In most cases, we can't know in advance which truths will prove useful, so it's kind of difficult pursuing some truths and not others (though there actually are some that I consider better not pursued - usually truths about ourselves as individuals that could tie us in knots if we worried about them and became too self-conscious).
+In most cases, we can't know in advance which truths will prove useful, so it's generally difficult to justify pursuing some truths and not others (though there actually are some that I consider better not pursued - usually truths about ourselves as individuals that could tie us in knots if we worried about them and became too self-conscious).

 I'm fairly ruthless in my own pursuit of the truth - it has taken me to philosophical positions that even many atheists find unpalatable - but truth is not the only value and nor do I assume that it must prevail in all circumstances.
-Perhaps PZ also thinks this, but some passages in his post suggests not and that we don't have the same motivation here.
+Perhaps PZ also thinks this, but some passages in his post suggest not and that we don't have the same motivation here.
 If so, that's cool with me.
 I'm happy if people have social goals that are similar to mine without sharing the totality of my underlying values and motivations.